terracota-p/terracota-p.github.io/index.md

 title: terracota - relentless engineering
 ---

-This is my personal page about software engineering, basically detailing my experience.
+This is my personal page about software engineering, basically detailing my [experience](/experience/), and very rarely writing some blog post.